This Janmashtami Know What To Do Around The City

 Hathi Ghoda Paal Ki Jai Kanhaiya Laal Ki!

 This day is celebrated throughout the country with great passion of faith and love in hearts of several devotees with their warmth of worship in temples.
 In Delhi there are many beautiful Janmashtami fairs organised throughout the city with great enthusiasm and devotion.
+People visit the fairs to offer their sacred prayers, see the tableaux of Lord Krishna’s mischievous childhood tales and the journey of killing Kansa, his evil uncle.

 These fairs are quite captivating for kids as the colours of beautiful tableaux depicting mischiefs of Lord Krishna are very much fascinating.
 The fairs observe a variety of yummy food and swings among other activities.
 One must visit such fairs this day to witness the true colours of Indian Culture.